 Computer Science Major

-The course requirements for a B.A. in Computer Science are the following:
+Required courses for a B.A. in Computer Science:

 - Twelve additional upper division credits in computer science, or MATH 315 or 322 or 338 or 339 and eight additional upper division credits in computer science.

 Students who complete MATH 120 may substitute MATH 239 for CSCI 239.
 Internship credits (CSCI 397) cannot be counted toward the major but can be used for elective credits toward graduation.